s5uishida/rainy/README.md

 # rainy - a tiny tool for iot data collection and monitoring
 rainy is a tiny tool for IoT data collection and monitoring. rainy supports [TI SensorTag CC2650](http://processors.wiki.ti.com/index.php/CC2650_SensorTag_User's_Guide) and [MH-Z19B](https://www.winsen-sensor.com/d/files/infrared-gas-sensor/mh-z19b-co2-ver1_0.pdf) as IoT devices, communicates with CC2650 by [bluez-dbus](https://github.com/hypfvieh/bluez-dbus), and communicates with MH-Z19B by [jSerialComm](https://github.com/Fazecast/jSerialComm), and acquires each data.
+And it corresponds to OPC-UA which is a protocol of industrial automation.
+I use [Eclipse Milo](https://github.com/eclipse/milo) for the OPC-UA Protocol Stack and SDK (Java).
 These data can be sent to [InfluxDB](https://www.influxdata.com/) (Time Series Database) for visualization, or sent to MQTT Broker to be used as a data source for any other purposes.

 rainy runs on [Apache Felix](https://felix.apache.org/) (OSGi).
 I think that rainy can be embedded in the environment without OSGi.